bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 Performing a [lift-and-shift](https://www.netapp.com/knowledge-center/what-is-lift-and-shift/) migration is not possible for several reasons so he decided to adopt a hybrid approach.
 All new work is developed in the cloud while his existing infrastructure on-north-pole continues to support the legacy software.

 The on-north-pole infrastructure consists of mainly Windows servers and he chose Microsoft Azure as his cloud platform.
-In this post we look into how he established the connection between Azure and on-north-pole to assure data from on-north-pole is available seamlessly in the cloud.
+In this post we look into how he established the connection between Azure and on-north-pole to ensure data from on-north-pole is available seamlessly in the cloud.

 ## Azure App Service Hybrid Connection

-Santa Claus's resources are not available on the Internet, but the servers are can make outbound calls to Azure over port 443 - thus qualifying them as candidates for exposure through what is called a [Hybrid Connection](https://docs.microsoft.com/en-us/azure/app-service/app-service-hybrid-connections) in Azure.
+Santa Claus's resources are not available on the Internet, but the servers can make outbound calls to Azure over port 443 - thus qualifying them as candidates for exposure through what is called a [Hybrid Connection](https://docs.microsoft.com/en-us/azure/app-service/app-service-hybrid-connections) in Azure.
 As shown in the illustration below, taken from the documentation, there are few moving parts and it is quick and easy to set up.

 Santa Claus wants to expose a new API providing information about his elves.
 The API should be created in the cloud as a Web App, but some of the data he needs is only available from servers on-north-pole.
 To establish this Santa Claus needs: